YWCA Employment Programs

 Pathways to Leadership is a free 14-week course for immigrant single mothers that gives you information on employment, education and training resources in the Vancouver area.

 Skills Max for youth

-Skills Max is a free six-week employment and training program that prepares youth, 15-29 years old, for hospitality and warehousing positions in Metro Vancouver.
+Skills Max is a free six-week employment and training program that prepares youth, 15-29 years old, for office administration and warehousing positions in Metro Vancouver.